Court Square–23rd Street station

 The complex comprises three originally separate stations, formerly known as the 23rd Street–Ely Avenue station (Queens Boulevard Line), Long Island City–Court Square station (Crosstown Line), and 45th Road–Court House Square station (Flushing Line).
 The Flushing Line station was the first to open, in 1916.
 The Crosstown Line station opened in 1933, followed by the Queens Boulevard Line station in 1939.

 Two passageways were built to connect the three stations.
 The first was built in 1990, following the opening of the Citigroup office tower at One Court Square.
 In December 2001, this passageway came into greater use when G trains started to terminate at Court Square.
 A second passageway was completed between the Crosstown and Flushing Line stations in 2011.
 The Flushing and Crosstown Line stations were renamed "Court Square"; these stations became ADA-accessible in 2011 and 2023, respectively.
-The Queens Boulevard Line station, which is not fully ADA-compliant, was renamed "Court Square–23rd Street".
+The Queens Boulevard Line station was renamed "Court Square–23rd Street"; its Manhattan-bound platform became ADA-accessible in 2021, while the Queens-bound platform underwent accessibility renovations starting in 2023.